singh1114/best/_posts/2020-03-23-k-nearest-neighbor-algorithm-using-sklearn-distance-metric.md

 ## Disadvantages of KNN algorithm

 * The cost of predicting the `k` nearest neighbours is very high.
-* Doesn't work as expected when working with big number of features/parameters.
+* Doesn't work as expected when working with a big number of features/parameters.
 * Hard to work with categorical features.

 A good read that [benchmarks various options present in sklearn for Knn](https://jakevdp.github.io/blog/2013/04/29/benchmarking-nearest-neighbor-searches-in-python/)

 Hope you liked the post.
-Feel free to share any issue or any question that you have in the comments below.
+Feel free to share any issues or any questions that you have in the comments below.